What is acceptance?

 - Spend time together on shared interests.

-- Show your interest by asking about your partner’s activities and joining in when invited.
+- Ask about your partner’s interests and activities and join in when you can.

 - Think of activities you did together when you first met.
 Consider what you liked and how you might do those activities together again.